 - Postgraduate Diploma: 18 months study by distance learning

 - Masters Degree (MA or MSc): 24 months study by distance learning

 You can begin your studies in either April or October each year.
-The next start date is 2 October 2013.
+The next start date 9th April 2014 (application deadline: 24th March)

-We are now considering applications for the 2 October 2013 start date.
-Scholarships will be available for 2013.
+We are now considering applications for the next October and April start dates.

 What is the course about?

 This pioneering and innovative distance learning course aims to provide you with the necessary high-quality skills and knowledge to engage critically and creatively with the theory and practice of museum learning and visitor studies.
 The course has been developed in partnership with the Research Centre for Museums and Galleries (RCMG) in the School of Museum Studies.
 The course draws on the research and expertise of all the staff at the School of Museum Studies, as well as the cutting-edge research of RCMG.